Dev-devadath/Drluttapi/README.md

-- 👋 Hi, I’m @Dr_luttapi
+- 👋 Hi, I’m Devadath
-- 👀 I’m interested in coding, programming , AI , Certified ethical h@cker
+- 👀 I’m interested in coding, programming ,AI, Full stack Developmer
-- 🌱 I’m currently learning bug bounty and programming
+- 🤖 Also Doing some crazy web-developments
 - 💞️ I’m looking to collaborate on any of these tech feild
 - 📫 How to reach me ...
 Check out the website https://aboutme-kannan-drluttapi.carrd.co/